Sato-Tate Distributions of Catalan Curves: Moment Statistics

 To determine if and when this is possible, we consider the action of the corresponding Galois element $(\sigma_p)^m\circ(\sigma_q)^n$.
 Let $\alpha[j]=Z^{q(a+1)-pb}$.
 Equation \eqref{eqn:powersofactions} holds if and only if the following is true:

 This equality implies that Since $p$ and $q$ are relatively prime, we can conclude from here that

-Since $\sigma_p$ and $\sigma_q$ are generators of $\Gal(K/\Q)$ and have orders $p-1$ and $q-1$, respectively, the above equalities hold if and only if $m\equiv 0 \pmod{p-1}$ and $n\equiv 0 \pmod{q-1}$. \end{proof}
+Since $\sigma_p$ and $\sigma_q$ are generators of $\Gal(K/\mathbb{Q})$ and have orders $p-1$ and $q-1$, respectively, the above equalities hold if and only if $m\equiv 0 \pmod{p-1}$ and $n\equiv 0 \pmod{q-1}$. \end{proof}

-One benefit of this result is that, in order to compute the $b_1$-moment statistics, we need only compute moments for a random matrix $U$ in the identity component of $\ST(\Jac(C_{p,q}))$.
+One benefit of this result is that, in order to compute the $\mu_1$-moment statistics of the Sato-Tate group, we need only compute moments for a random matrix $U$ in the identity component of $\ST(\Jac(C_{p,q}))$.
 To average over the components we simply divide this value by the size of the Galois group.

-\begin{prop} Let $m={(p-1)/2}$ and $n={(q-1)/2}$.
-Then \end{prop} \begin{proof} We will show that the matrix $A_{m,n}$ for these values of $m$ and $n$ has $J$ or $-J$ as each of its $g$ diagonal blocks.
+\begin{proposition} Let $m={(p-1)/2}$ and $n={(q-1)/2}$.
+Then the characteristic polynomial of $U\cdot A_{m,n}$ in the Sato-Tate group is for any $U$ in the identity component. \end{proposition} \begin{proof} We will show that the matrix $A_{m,n}$ for these values of $m$ and $n$ has $J$ or $-J$ as each of its $g$ diagonal blocks.
 Since the characteristic polynomial of $\pm J$ is $T^2+1$, this will yield the desired result.

 The actions and orders of the Galois elements $\sigma_p$ and $\sigma_q$ tell us that $\sigma_p^{m}(\zeta_p)=\overline \zeta_p $ and $\sigma_q^{n}(\zeta_q)=\overline \zeta_q $.
 Thus,

 Thus, every diagonal entry of $\alpha$ satisfies